taikoxyz/taiko-mono/packages/protocol/docs/batch_auction_design.md

 ## Proposed Solution

 An auction mechanism is proposed to align provers' incentives with cost-effectiveness.
 This mechanism allows provers to bid for block rewards, establishing a transparent fee market.
-Additionally, this model promotes resource conservation by enabling provers to commit to resource-intensive Zero-Knowledge Proof (ZKP) computations only after winning a block reward.
+Additionally, this model promotes resource conservation by enabling provers to commit to resource-intensive Zero-Knowledge Proof (ZKP) computations only after winning a block auction.

 ### Batch-Based Approach